stjahyadi/recipe-api/README.md

 - dish-type: Filter recipes based on whether they are vegetarian or not.
 - serving: Filter recipes based on the number of servings.
 - ingredients: Filter recipes that include specific ingredients.
-- excluded-ingredients: Filter recipes that exclude specific ingredients.
+- exclude-ingredients: Filter recipes that exclude specific ingredients.
 - search: Filter recipes based on a text search within the recipe instructions.

 ## Table Design